 The Contracts pallet determines the gas price, which is a conversion between the Substrate

 Currency and a single unit of gas.
 Thus, to execute a transaction, a user must have a free balance of at least

 gas price *

 Similar to how gas limits the amount of computational resources that can be used during a transaction, storage rent limits the footprint that a contract can have on the blockchain's storage.
 A contract account is charged proportionally to the amount of storage its account uses.
 When a contract's balance goes below a defined limit, the contract's account is turned into a "tombstone" and its storage is cleaned up.
 A tombstone contract can be restored by providing the data that was cleaned up when it became a tombstone as well as any additional funds needed to keep the contract alive.

-ink! is a Rust-based embedded domain specific language (eDSL) for writing Wasm smart contracts specifically for the SRML Contracts module.
+ink! is a Rust-based embedded domain specific language (eDSL) for writing Wasm smart contracts specifically for the Contracts pallet.
 The main goals of ink! are user friendliness, conciseness, and efficiency.

 The ink! language is composed of three different layers of abstractions with which you can write smart contracts:

 - Lang: The actual eDSL to provide a user-friendly interface to writing smart contract code.